Professional practice

 Past cases include:

-• Sotheby’s v Mark Weiss Ltd: instructed (as junior to Joe Smouha KC) by the first defendant, an art gallery and the third defendant, its owner, in a case concerning the sale of an alleged Old Master (said to by Frans Hals) under a private treaty agreement which was then then alleged to be counterfeit.
-Judgment handed down December 2019.
-Appeal heard November 2020.
+- Sotheby’s v Mark Weiss Ltd [2019] EWHC 3416 (Comm); [2020] EWCA Civ 1570: acted (led by Joe Smouha KC) for the first defendant, an art gallery and the third defendant, its owner, in a case concerning the sale of an alleged Old Master (said to by Frans Hals) under a private treaty agreement which was then then alleged to be counterfeit.

-• ICICI Bank UK plc v Assam Oil Co & Ors [2019] EWHC 50 (Comm): Instructed (as junior to David Joseph KC) by the defendant oil company to resist a summary judgment claim for $70 million under a term loan said to be due.
+- ICICI Bank UK plc v Assam Oil Co & Ors [2019] EWHC 50 (Comm): Acted (led by David Joseph KC) by the defendant oil company to resist a summary judgment claim for $70 million under a term loan said to be due.

-• Jamal v Christensen [2018] EWHC 2261 (Ch) Instructed (as sole counsel) to act for the applicant.
+- Jamal v Christensen [2018] EWHC 2261 (Ch) Acted (as sole counsel) for the applicant.
 Successfully applied to set aside a statutory demand, establishing the novel point of law that an action on a foreign judgment of over six years old was time-barred for the purposes of an English claim under the Limitation Act 1980 s.
 5.

-• Advised (as junior to Paul Stanley KC), in relation to injunctive relief sought in relation to the transfer of payment protection insurance (PPI) claims.
+- Advising (led by Paul Stanley KC), in relation to disputes arising out of the transfer of payment protection insurance (PPI) claims, including in respect of injunctive relief claims.

-• Acted (as junior to Richard Millett KC) for the Receivers of the shares of offshore companies and the Directors of those companies in multi-jurisdictional litigation concerning the disputed ownership of those shares.
+- Acted (led by Richard Millett KC) for the Receivers of the shares of offshore companies and the Directors of those companies in multi-jurisdictional litigation concerning the disputed ownership of those shares.

-• Advised (as junior to David Foxton KC (as he then was)) a leading international airline in relation to issues arising out of an agreement for the purchase of an airplane and proceedings in the Singapore Courts.
+- Advised (led by David Foxton KC (as he then was)) a leading international airline in relation to issues arising out of an agreement for the purchase of an airplane and proceedings in the Singapore Courts.

-• Acted (as junior to Richard Millett KC) for a logistics company in a case involving allegations of breach of confidence, fraudulent misrepresentation and conspiracy in relation to information allegedly unlawfully procured in advance of a handover from one logistics provider to another.
-Settled in advance of a six-week hearing in the Chancery Court.
+- Acted (led by Richard Millett KC) for a logistics company in a case involving allegations of breach of confidence, fraudulent misrepresentation and conspiracy in relation to information allegedly unlawfully procured in advance of a handover from one logistics provider to another.

 Claudia has advised on matters relating to jurisdiction, stays, injunctions and proper law.
 Cases include:

-• As junior to Sue Prevezer KC, advising a foreign investment fund in relation to a multi-million dollar investment fund fraud claim against FCA regulation investment managers, involving allegations of deceit, conspiracy, bribery, dishonest assistance and knowing receipt and questions concerning the proper law of contractual and tortious claims.
+- Advising (led by Sue Prevezer KC) a foreign investment fund in relation to a multi-million dollar investment fund fraud claim against FCA regulation investment managers, involving allegations of deceit, conspiracy, bribery, dishonest assistance and knowing receipt and questions concerning the proper law of contractual and tortious claims.

-• As junior to Hugh Mercer KC, advising a foreign fund on claims for the recovery of sums due in respect of global notes issued under a deed of Indenture.
+- Advising (led by Hugh Mercer KC) a foreign fund on claims for the recovery of sums due in respect of global notes issued under a deed of Indenture.
 The claims involve questions of rights granted under the lex situs and questions of foreign law.

-• As junior to Sara Cockerill KC (as she then was), acting in a one day jurisdictional hearing in the High Court.
+- Acted (led by Sara Cockerill QC as she then was) in a jurisdictional hearing in the High Court.

 Her high-profile cases include: